techidaily/site-win11-tips/source/_posts/circumventing-the-failed-to-launch-lunar-client-windows-message.md

  Lunar Client is a third-party software application.
 So, Windows Defender and other antivirus programs installed on your device can interfere with the client's processing.
 To prevent this, whitelisting the lunar client from security software is necessary.

- Our guide on[how to allow apps through Windows Defender](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) describes the steps to whitelist apps from Windows' built-in security suite.
+ Our guide on [how to allow apps through Windows Defender](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) describes the steps to whitelist apps from Windows' built-in security suite.
 If you use a third-party antivirus as an extra layer of protection, you can find instructions about whitelisting apps through it on its official website.

 ## 7\.
 Reinstall Java Runtime Environment